szympajka/szympajka/README.md

 ### Hi there 👋

 I am web developer mainly working on frontend 🕵️‍♂️

+I am 25yo with first webiste coded being just 11-12yo (I just realised (literally writing this!) that I code for more than 50% of my life and I will only grow! 🤯)!

-I work for one of the best British startups - <a href="https://motorway.co.uk">Motorway</a> 🚕
+I am coding websites continiously since 2011 👴🏼 I work for one of the best British startups - <a href="https://motorway.co.uk">Motorway</a> 🚕

+#### Social media

 You can find me on twitter under the <a href="https://twitter.com/szympajka">@szympajka</a> nick! :)
 <!--
 **szympajka/szympajka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.